javabyraghu/SpringBoot2ReactiveRestApp/README.md

 # SpringBoot2ReactiveRestApp
-Spring Boot 2 Reactive Rest App
+This is Spring Boot 2 Reactive Rest App Demo using Reactive Mongo Database

 ## Spring WebFlux
 Spring WebFlux is the new reactive web framework that comes with Spring 5.
 It is not a replacement for Spring MVC but a fully non-blocking, Reactive Streams back pressure supporting framework that is run on servers like Netty, Jetty, Undertow, etc.